How do hard drives fail?

 Level 3 Recovery

 Drive malfunction is caused by an internal mechanical problem and requires disassembly and intervention in a cleanroom environment.
-Some examples include replacing bad heads, alignment problems requiring a platter swap to a new drive base, and cleaning contamination from platters or other internal components.
 Some cases with major firmware damage also fall into this category.

 Custom Price Quote